DocNow/docnow/docs/local/index.md

 # Running Locally

 The Docnow App can be run as a local installation on a computer under your control.
-The instructions assume you have administrator (elevated) privileges on your local personal computer.
+These instructions assume you have administrator (elevated) privileges on your local personal computer.

+## Why run locally?

-The use case for this is to find out what the Docnow App is capable of.
-The installation will have scaled down capabilities as the [Community Instance](https://community.docnow.io) but will be on your personal computer.
+The use case for running locally is to learn what the DocNow app is built on and what features it has.
+The application will only function so long as you are actively running it in your terminal.
+It will have scaled down capabilities compared the [Community Instance](https://community.docnow.io), but will be on your personal computer with your own full control as administrator.

 Some of the limitations will include: